 Brian H. Greenspan

 Brian Greenspan is one of the most prominent and respected defence lawyers in Canada.
-He has served as counsel on many of Canada’s most significant cases that have helped shape criminal law over the past four and a half decades.
+He has served as counsel on many of Canada’s most significant cases that have helped shape criminal law over the past five and a half decades.
 He has an unparalleled and distinguished reputation in both trial and appellate law.

 A Fellow of the American College of Trial Lawyers, the International Society of Barristers, and Litigation Counsel of America, Brian is sought after for his sage advice in respect of international cross border and government investigations, extradition, mutual legal assistance and criminal trial and appellate advocacy.